-The Faraday Institute works with UK-based churches, equipping and encouraging them to include engagement with science as part of their regular activities.
+We work with UK-based churches, equipping and encouraging them to include engagement with science as part of their regular ministry and mission.

 I have been delighted in recent years to see the way in which The Faraday Institute has enabled so many people to move beyond the clichéd stand-off between scientific knowing and the many other kinds of human knowing.The Rt Revd Prof N. T. Wright, St Andrews University, formerly Bishop of Durham